Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization: Background and related work

-More broadly, the \emph{rank} of a tensor $\tns{X}$ is the smallest number of rank-one tensors that generate $\tns{X}$ as their sum~\cite{Kolda09TensorDecompositionsApplications} and is the generalization of matrix rank to tensors.
+More broadly, the \emph{rank} of a tensor $\tns{X}$ is the smallest number of rank-one tensors that generate $\tns{X}$ as their sum~\cite{Kolda09TensorDecompositionsApplications}.
 We concentrate on the problem of approximating a tensor of data with a low-rank CP tensor model, i.e., the sum of relatively few rank-one tensors.

 Let $\bm{\lambda} = [\lambda_1, \lambda_2, \ldots, \lambda_d]\in\R^d$ be a vector of scalars and let $\mat{A}_1 \in\R^{I_1 \times R}$, $\mat{A}_2 \in \R^{I_2\times R}$, $\ldots,$ $\mat{A}_d \in \R^{I_d \times R}$ be matrices.
-The \emph{rank-$R$ canonical polyadic (CP) tensor model of $\tns{X}$}~\cite{Harshman70FoundationsPARAFACProcedure, Carroll70AnalysisIndividualDifferences} is:
+The \emph{rank-$R$ canonical polyadic (CP) tensor model of $\tns{X}$}~\cite{Hitchcock27ExpressionTensorPolyadic} is: